niiknow/gtin-cloud/README.md

 # GTIN Cloud
-> Without using a database, how would you store and access Item informations by simply providing its GTIN Number?
+> Without using a database, how would you store and access Item informations by only its [GTIN](https://en.wikipedia.org/wiki/Global_Trade_Item_Number)?

-We would need to create a convention to store the data in folder structures that are easy to access, without sacrificing performance.
+We need to create a folder storage convention, that are easy to access without sacrificing performance.

 # Storage Stragegy
 Let say you have a ficticious GTIN number 00123456789012.
-Then the folder path for this GTIN number would be: 123/456/789/00123456789012/
+Then the folder path for this would be: 123/456/789/00123456789012/

 1. Drop the first to 2 digits (00) - these are usually package and country identifier
 2. Split the next 9 numbers into 3 digits folder structure - these are usually the Company Prefix (CP)
-3. And store image as index.jpg and data as index.json in the GTIN folder/path: 123/456/789/00123456789012/index.jpg & 123/456/789/00123456789012/index.json
+3. And store image and data with the full GTIN folder path, example: 123/456/789/00123456789012/(index.jpg/index.json)

 # The Power of 3s
 - We know that, when storing in the cloud like AWS S3, the first 3 characters identify the partition it use to store the data.
 This improve the speed of access.